Jonas Olsson (footballer, born 1983): Wigan Athletic

 On 1 February 2019 Olsson signed a deal with Wigan Athletic that stretches until the end of the season.
 "I am delighted to be back.
 I have been missing the UK a lot and I always feel more British than Swedish in a sense," Olsson told the club website.
 He was released by the club in July 2019.

 International career

 Olsson was a regular for the Sweden under 21-squad.
 He was capped 19 times, scoring one goal.

 Olsson was included in new coach Erik Hamrén's squad for the friendlies against Bosnia and Herzegovina and Belarus in 2010.
 He never came off the bench in the match against Bosnia and Herzegovina.
 The next match against Belarus saw Olsson play from start.
-On 15 May 2012, 29-year-old Olsson was named in the 23-man squad and handed the number 13 shirt for Euro 2012 held in Poland and the Ukraine, along with two other Premier League stars, Blackburn's Martin Olsson and Sunderland's set-piece specialist Sebastian Larsson.
+On 15 May 2012, 29-year-old Olsson was named in the 23-man squad and handed the number 13 shirt for Euro 2012 held in Poland and Ukraine, along with two other Premier League stars, Blackburn's Martin Olsson and Sunderland's set-piece specialist Sebastian Larsson.